Austin Friars, London: Reformation and dissolution

 The later history of the friary is inextricably linked with the English Reformation.
-In 1526, the Cantabrigian scholar and Augustinian friar Doctor Robert Barnes was punished for heresy at St Paul's Cathedral.
+In 1526, the Cantabrigian scholar and Augustinian friar Doctor Robert Barnes was punished for heresy at Old St Paul's Cathedral.
 Dr Barnes was the Prior of Austin Friars, Cambridge, and was sent to Austin Friars in London after his penance had been done at the cathedral and in the notorious Fleet Prison.
 His time at Austin Friars, though supposedly undertaken as a form of house arrest, was free and unmolested – he was able to meet whom he liked, and to buy and sell copies of the English New Testament, a work banned at the time as heretical.

 Thomas Cromwell was a leading supporter of the English Reformation, indeed one of its principal masterminds, and found his neighbour the Prior to be sympathetic to his cause.
 The Prior, George Brown, preached sermons in support of the King's unpopular divorce from Catherine of Aragon and subsequent marriage to Anne Boleyn.
 Brown was later rewarded by Cromwell with work as a commissioner, whose job it was to visit all the monastic houses in the kingdom to assess them for piety and wealth before the dissolution.

 Part of Cromwell's drive to dissolve the monasteries is explained by his low opinion of monks and friars.
 With the exception of the Prior, he will have found his neighbours to have been exemplars of exactly the kind of behaviour that made reform justified and necessary: anonymous disaffected members of the friary reported in 1534 on the neglect of services, drinking of alcohol, dining alone and the lack of any adherence to monastic rules.
 Ironically all behaviour the prior of the house was responsible for allowing to continue.